Aeaea: Location

 The somewhat inconsistent geography of Homer's Odyssey is often considered more mythic than literal, but the geography of the Alexandrian scholar and poet Apollonius of Rhodes is more specific.
 In his epic Argonautica, he locates the island somewhere south of Aethalia (Elba), within view of the Tyrrhenian shore (western coast of Italy).
-In the same poem, Aeëtes remarks on the great distance between Colchis and Aeaea in these terms:
+In the same poem, Aeëtes remarks on the great distance between Colchis (on the Black Sea, in modern Georgia) and Aeaea in these terms:

-Aeaea was later identified by classical Roman writers with Mount Circeo on Cape Circeo (Cape Circaeum) on the western coast of Italy—about 100 kilometers south of Rome—which may have looked like an island due to the marshes and sea surrounding its base but which is a small peninsula.
-It was already a peninsula according to Dionysius of Halicarnassus.
-However, it may have been still an island in the days of Homer, with a long "lido" or sandy peninsula that gradually became attached to the mainland, in a common geological process.
-Archeologists have identified one cave or grotto on the cape as "Grotta della Maga Circe", the cave of Circe.
-A second was found on the nearby Island of Ponza.
-It is believed that Circe had her summer home on Mount Circe and her winter home on Ponza, which may possibly be the island of Aeaea.
+Aeaea was later identified by classical Roman writers with Mount Circeo on Cape Circeo (Cape Circaeum) on the western coast of Italy – about 100 kilometers south of Rome – which at that time may have looked like an island owing to the marshes and sea surrounding its base, but which now is a small peninsula.
+Dionysius of Halicarnassus wrote that it was already a peninsula in his time.
+However, it may have been still an island in the days of Homer, with a long "lido" or sandy peninsula that gradually became attached to the mainland – a common geological process.
+Archeologists have identified one cave or grotto on the cape as Grotta della Maga Circe ("cave of Circe").
+A second cave was found on the nearby Island of Ponza.
+It is believed that Circe had her summer home on Mount Circe and her winter home on Ponza, which possibly was the island Homer called Aeaea.

 The modern Greek scholar Ioannis Kakridis insists that any attempt at realistic identification is in vain, arguing that Homer vaguely located Aeaea somewhere in the eastern part of his world, perhaps near Colchis, since Circe was the sister of Aeëtes, king of Colchis, and because their paternal aunt the goddess Eos had her palace there.
+Cooper (1854, p.
+266), in his edition of the Works of Virgil, comments on Aeneis: "She [Circe] is here called Aeaean, from Aea, an island and city of Colchis, not far from the river Phasis.
+She married a king of Sarmatia, whom she poisoned, after which she fled into Italy ..."

-Other hypothetical locations
+Other hypothetical locations from literature

-Robert Graves (The Greek Myths) identifies, as Aeaea, the island of Lošinj, near the Istrian peninsula in the north Adriatic Sea.
+Robert Graves (The Greek Myths) points out Aeaea as the island of Lošinj, near the Istrian peninsula in the north Adriatic Sea.